Baseline Funding stream

 Eligible applicants who are invited to submit Capital Plan applications will be required to meet certain conditions.
 These include, but are not limited to:

-- For communities with a population over 30,000, recipients will be expected to commit to completing a Housing Needs Assessment (for) and a minimum set of housing expectations.
+- For communities with a population over 30,000, recipients will be expected to commit to completing a Housing Needs Assessment and a minimum set of housing expectations.
 Please note that this may require collaborating with other responsible and accountable organizations.

 - Recipients will be expected to commit to supporting Canada's plan to achieve net-zero emissions by 2050, as well as ensure that future potential climate impacts are considered.